navipartner/npcore-partners/Documentation/public/wms/explanation/cs-uis.md

 # Capture service UIs

 The Capture Service user interfaces (CS UI) are used for defining the look and feel of WMS mobile device app.
 You can see the list of all available CS UIs in the **CS UIs** administrative section.
-It's also possible to edit the existing CS UIs or [create new ones](../howto/set-up-cs-uis.md).
+You can view and edit the existing CS UIs or [create new ones](../howto/set-up-cs-uis.md).

 To see the current UI layout and hierarchy of UIs in the mobile app, navigate to the [**CS UI Structure**](./cs_ui_structure.md) administrative section.
 You can add or remove some segments from the current app layout if needed.

 > [!Note]
-> For the mobile app to work correctly, it's necessary to define the starting UI, which is the first screen that the user sees when opening the mobile app.
+> For the mobile app to work correctly, it's necessary to define the **Start UI**, which is the first screen that the user sees when opening the mobile app.
 By default, this is the login screen.
 You can pick the start UI either from the **CS UI Structure**, or an individual **CS UI** card.

-## Form Type
+## General

-There are several types of UIs in NP WMS.
-The three main ones are listed below.
-On the left side of each screenshot, you can see the setup in Business Central, and on left - the corresponding mobile app UI.
-To use one of these UI layouts in your app, apply the options presented in the Business Central segment of each screenshot.
+There are several customizable **Form Types** that exist in NP WMS.
+These UI types are listed below along with the screenshots depicting the necessary setup in Business Central on the left side, and on right - the corresponding mobile app UI.
+If you wish to apply one of these UI layouts in your app, use the options presented in the Business Central segment of each screenshot.

 - **Card** (e.g. Login)
   The **Card** type is used only for the Login screen, in which user input is required.